getsentry/sentry-docs/src/collections/_documentation/workflow/releases/release-automation/jenkins/index.md

 ### Freestyle Project

-If you are using Freestyle projects, you need to add another build step after deployment.
+If you're using Freestyle projects, you need to add another build step after deployment.

-1. Make sure you add a binding to map the environment variable 'SENTRY_AUTH_TOKEN' to the internal integration token credential you added in the previous step.
+1. Make sure you add a binding to map the environment variable `SENTRY_AUTH_TOKEN` to the internal integration token credential you added in the previous step.

     [{% asset releases/jenkins/jenkins-freestyle-bindings.png alt="View of environment variable bindings." %}]({% asset releases/jenkins/jenkins-freestyle-bindings.png @path %})